 - Desirable, innovative features are also available.
 Even though a washing machine will not hang, fold and even iron your clothes, it will alert you when the loads are complete.
 Still, it will inform you to reload the washing detergent and clean the vents to avoid clogging, which can cause malfunction.

 - Smart home appliances are costly.
 The cost is not only on the price at the store but also involves the charges of repairs when it is necessary.
 Usually, these appliances are delicate and not available in most local stores.
-So, shipping them can cost you, and handling them without utmost care can cause damages.
-However, it would help to get a quote from https://www.appliancetechnician.ca/ who offers skilled repairs for all types of home appliances.
+So, shipping them can cost you, and handling them without utmost care can cause damage.
+However, it would help to get a quote from https://appliancetechnician.ca/ which offers skilled repairs for all types of home appliances.

 - Firmware problems are common for intelligent home appliances.
 Some manufacturers are not likely to provide apt firmware updates.
 This means that some machines will fail to connect to others due to a lack of updates.
 Also, hackers will have an easy time accessing appliances that are not up-to-date with their system.